 In his statement a few months later, Dr. Al-Arian thanked the jury for its “remarkable courage and efforts in the service of justice” in the case.
 He further stated that serving justice through “an impartial and conscientious jury” is how America could “win the hearts and minds of people across the globe, especially in the Arab and Muslim world.”
 By rendering a just verdict, the jury understood Martin Luther King’s famous statement, “Injustice anywhere is a threat to justice everywhere.”

-Dr. Al-Arian's defense did not present a single witness despite eighty witnesses offered by the government.
-The First Amendment was his only defense, a position validated by the jury's verdict, and the reason why this decision to uphold one of the most sacred founding principles of the United State should be remembered every year on this day.
+Dr. Al-Arian’s defense did not present a single witness despite eighty witnesses offered by the government.
+The First Amendment was his only defense, a position validated by the jury’s verdict, and the reason that this decision to uphold one of the most sacred founding principles of the United State should be remembered every year on this day.
 We call upon all First Amendment advocates and people of conscience to honor the First Amendment every year on this day.
 It protects all of us.

 On this day, this great jury stood for the primacy of free speech over government censorship and criminalization of speech.
-As the former Supreme Court Justice, Thurgood Marshall, once said, "Above all else, the First Amendment means that government has no power to restrict expression because of its message, its ideas, its subject matter, or its content."
+As former Supreme Court Justice, Thurgood Marshall, once said, “Above all else, the First Amendment means that government has no power to restrict expression because of its message, its ideas, its subject matter, or its content.”

 Some time ago the National Liberty Fund (NLF) released a video interview with Ron, a member of the jury who demonstrated his courage in this trial.
 It is an eyeopening account that presents an inside look at how the jury deliberated and reached its decision for acquittal on major terrorism charges despite thousands of highly inflammatory and prejudicial assertions made by the prosecution.